lgreco/cdp/docs/source/shared/ungrading.rst

 * Did you miss any significant work?
 * Is there anything you are particularly proud of?
 * If, in the midterm reflection, you identified any areas for improvement/focus, how did you do?
 * What letter grade would you give yourself in this course?
-Choose from A, B, C, or D. (Ideally, I would give everyone the grade they give themselves, but I reserve the right to raise or lower grades as appropriate.)
+Choose from A, B, C, or D. (Ideally, I would give everyone the grade they give themselves, but I reserve the right to raise or lower grades as appropriate.
+Also notice that the grade you propose (A,B,C,D) is a range.
+The actual grade may vary slightly.
+For example, you may propose a B but end up with an A-.
+Or you may propose a B and earn a B-.)

 Frequently Asked Questions about *Ungrading* .............................................